zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 +++

 I work as an IT consultant.
-With my firm I've been on a client project for over two years now where the use of HashiCorp Vault was prevalent, which has now resulted in a thorough and battle-tested configuration of our Vault which we can be proud of.
+With my firm I've been on a client project for over 2 years now where the use of HashiCorp Vault was prevalent, which has now resulted in a thorough and battle-tested configuration of our Vault which we can be proud of.